-Once again the overall winner of the CodeCombat AI League Season final will receive $1,000 scholarship to help them pursue their coding education and support them on their path to a career in computer science.
+Once again, the overall winner of the CodeCombat AI League Season final will receive a $1,000 scholarship to help them pursue their coding education and support them on their path to a career in computer science.

 Top coders in each age group will receive a premium RESPAWN gaming product to help them compete in comfort.

-In addition, this season we have the Hyper X providing a Pro Peripheral Pack including the Cloud Revolver S Headset, Alloy FPS RGB Keyboard and Pulsefire Surge mouse.
+In addition, in season 2 we have the Hyper X providing a Pro Peripheral Pack including the Cloud Revolver S Headset, Alloy FPS RGB Keyboard and Pulsefire Surge mouse.
 HyperX is a proud hardware supporter of the CodeCombat AI League, and gaming communities of all kinds.

 CodeCombat official certificates of achievement will acknowledge the performance of other top players.

 We are excited to announce that we've partnered with Ned Fulmer - a founding member of the YouTube sensation The Try Guys!
-Join his team and be one of the first to get his exclusive playable character when it launches later this season.
+Join his team to get his exclusive playable character.

 Will shininglice be able to three-peat and take the overall championship once again in season 3, or will a new champion rise?
-Join season 3 of CodeCombat AI League and put your code to the test.
+Find out here in the season 3 recap and put your code to the test in our latest arena.